The Amateur Championship – 2026 Preview & Results

 Each contestant will play 18 holes around Royal Liverpool G.C. and West Lancashire G.C. with three-ball tee times between 6.45am and 3.37pm on both days.

-For the third year a sudden death play-off will be used to break ties for the last qualifying place.
-The play-off will be held on the 1st and 18th holes at Royal Liverpool G.C.
-Previous year’s have more often than not seen all ties advance to the match play stage with a Preliminary Round then having to be played.
+Since 2024 a sudden death play-off, rather than a Match Play Preliminary Round, has been used to break ties for the last qualifying place.
+The play-off will be held on the 17th and 18th holes at Royal Liverpool G.C. on Wednesday (17th), commencing at 7.00am.

 Ties for all other match play seedings are resolved by reference to the combined back nines (then six, three and one) from each course.